SSWConsulting/SSW.Rules.Content/rules/give-thanks/rule.md

 ## Blogs - Giving thanks

 When leaving a blog comment, always incorporate your signature with your name and URL.
 This not only establishes your professional identity but also contributes to your company's online footprint.
+The signature is used to track your comments.

 ::: greybox
 Thanks for this valuable contribution! 👏\